 Indigo Shade Map is an educational online map and a space for cultural exchanges showing a variety of indigo plants and connecting indigo farmers, dyers, and hobbyists from various cultures in one place.
 Indigo is a metaphor for the cultural perspective and plays a pivotal role because it connects everyone on the map.

-In this session, indigo growers from three different locations will join and share their experiences with the environment, cultures, and languages.
+In this session, indigo growers from three different locations share their experiences with the environment, cultures, and languages.

 Kenya Miles is the artist & alchemist behind Traveling Miles Studio and Blue Light Junction.
 Kenya’s work honors ancient practices while harmoniously drawing on a distinctive contemporary voice.
 From the valleys of Oaxaca, Mexico to the red clay roads of Ntonso, Ghana, Kenya's process is a ledger of years of wandering and apprenticing around the globe.
 She is currently an Artist-in-Residence at MICA and a farmer for the Baltimore Natural Dye Initiative.
 Kenya has facilitated workshops at the Berkeley Art Museum, Headlands Center for the Arts, and the UC Berkeley Botanical Garden.
 She was a guest artist at BMA’s “The Possible” and recently had a solo exhibition “The Central Sun” in San Francisco.
 Kenya is an avid traveler, gardener, and above all else Indigo’s mother (her son).